EcmaTC53/docs/src/content/docs/glossary.md

 ## Serial

 Also known as [UART](/glossary/#uart): a communication protocol that uses receive ([RX](/glossary/#rx)) and transmit ([TX](/glossary/#tx)) lines to interface with hardware.

+## SMBus

+System management bus: an extension of the [I<sup>2</sup>C protocol](#i2c) defined to communicate with low-bandwidth devices with stricter requirements in clock frequency range (10kHz to 100 kHz), voltage, and timing.

 ## TX